hjoliver/cylc-7-8-sched-comp/README.md

 ## Cylc 8 Scheduling Algorithm (simplified)

+A Cylc 8 **task** knows its own prerequisites, its own outputs, **and** the downstream tasks (children) that depend on those outputs.

 The dependency graph is a network of `parent => child` relationships.
 Cylc 8 initializes its task pool with a waiting instance of every parentless task, out to the runahead limit.
-These can all submit immediately (no prerequisites).
+These can all submit immediately (because, by definition, they have no prerequisites).

-Whenever a task completes an output the scheduler spawns the associated downstream child task "on demand".
+Then whenever a task completes an output the scheduler spawns the downstream children of that output "on demand".

 Tasks can be forgotten immediately once they reach a final status (succeeded, failed, expired) so long as their required outputs are complete.